ghiscoding/excel-builder-vanilla/docs/inserting-charts.md

 ```

 Notes:
-- Stacking ignored for: doughnut, pie & scatter
+- Stacking applies only to column, bar, line.
-- Percent stacking displays proportional contribution (0–100%).
+- Percent stacking rescales each category to 100%.
-- Overlap is automatically set for stacked column/bar to align segments.

 ---

 ## Chart Type Examples

-Below are minimal, focused examples for each supported chart type.
-They assume you have already created a workbook `wb`, added a worksheet `ws` with suitable data, and added that worksheet to the workbook.
-Only the chart-specific parts are shown.
+Below are small, focused snippets for each type.
+They assume you already created a workbook (`wb`) and worksheet (`ws`) with matching ranges.

 #### Column
 ```ts